-Algebra 1: Students are selected to take Pre-AP/GT Algebra 1 instead of Pre-AP Math 7 or Math 8 after the appropriate staff considers the following criteria: student's score on the HISD Algebra placement prerequisite skills test, teacher recommendation, and mastery of state mandated TEKS (Texas Essential Knowledge and Skills) objectives as assessed on STAAR (State of Texas Assessment of Academic Readiness).
+Algebra 1: Students are selected to take Algebra 1 instead of HADV Math 7 or Math 8 after the appropriate staff considers the following criteria: student's score on the HISD Algebra placement prerequisite skills tests and teacher recommendation.

-Students selected to take 7th grade Algebra 1 in the 2020-2021 school year will be placed in 8th grade Geometry in the 2021-2022 school year.
+Students selected to take 7th grade Algebra 1 in the 2022-2023 school year will be placed in 8th grade Geometry in the 2023-2024 school year.